ylqjgm/AdRules/README_EN.md

 #### rule Description:
  - **AdRules AdBlock List:** -
- From the upstream list rules, some supplemental rules have been added
+ Combine from the upstream list rules, some supplemental rules have been added
  - **AdRules AdGuard Filter List:** -
  Combine from the AdGuard filter, no modifications, only for AdGuard
- - **AdRules DNS List and AdRules Hosts List:** - Combine from the top of the top, more matching DNS level filtering
+ - **AdRules DNS List and AdRules Hosts List:** - Combine from the upstream, more matching DNS level filtering
  - **ALLOWLIST:** -
 Only a Allowlist
 - **AdRules AdBlock Full List** -
 Combined from AdRules AdRules AdBlock List and AdRules AdGuard Filter List And some additional rules
 - **AdRules AdGuard Full List** -
-The full version of AdRules AdGuard Filter List, it is generally necessary to subscribe to the AdRules AdBlock Full List.
+The full version of AdRules AdGuard Filter List, it is not necessary after subscribing the AdRules AdBlock Full List.
 ## 🚛 Perfect project

- I hope everyone can submit ISSUE or Request to help me improve the rules.
+ I hope everyone can submit ISSUE or P Request to help me improve the rules.
 I will update the rules after I review it.

  **Submit range**